 Our team answers homeowner questions every weekend on WCCO 830 AM from 9:00 am-10:00 am.
-Have your most pressing home improvement questions addressed by calling or texting 651-989-9226.
+Have your most pressing home improvement questions addressed by calling or texting 651-461-9226.
 Here’s the must-know information our COO, Andy Lindus, shared on 10.24.20.

 Prior to having roof vents installed, ask for clarification on the type(s) being suggested.
 Ridge vents are becoming a popular option because they ensure that the highest point of the roof is where the ventilation is taking place.

 Another popular question our team receives this time of the year is whether their gutters’ downspouts should be folded up or left outstretched.
-Our best advice is to fold them up or remove them so that they do not become covered in snow and become damaged by being stepped on or run over.
+Our best advice is to fold up downspouts or remove them so that they do not become covered in snow and become damaged by being stepped on or run over.

 For homeowners still hoping to stain their wooden decks before winter hits, we urge them to seek out oil-based stains by either Penofin® or Sikkens.
 While temperature range recommendations vary by manufacturer, it’s best practice to not stain a deck when it is below 40° out.
 Once snow does fall on brown-treated decking, special care should be taken to not scratch the deck when clearing it.
 Failure to clear snow off the deck leaves it exposed to excess moisture, which can eventually cause damage.
 Composite decking can be installed in the winter months, but special consideration needs to be taken due to the material’s ability to expand and contract.